effi flo

 The Clay workflow:

-- Enrich with hiring signals: open roles count, headcount growth, recent funding, leadership changes
+2. Enrich with hiring signals: open roles count, headcount growth, recent funding, leadership changes, people movement (promotions, job changes)

-- Waterfall email enrichment to get verified addresses
+6. Waterfall email/mobile enrichment to get verified addresses and contact numbers

 What happens behind the scenes: The company signal monitoring, job posting aggregation, and trigger logic run on n8n + Supabase.
 Clay handles the contact enrichment and outreach trigger.
 The client sees the Clay table and the emails - they don't see the infrastructure underneath.